 Attorney Bio Coming Soon

-Anesthesiologist Paul Yost, M.D., practices adult and pediatric anesthesiology at St. Joseph Hospital and CHOC Children’s.
-He is the director of cardiothoracic anesthesia at St. Joseph, the chair of the department of anesthesiology at CHOC Children’s, and the Secretary Treasurer for the Orange County Medical Association.
-Dr. Yost is a past president of the medical staff at CHOC Children’s, a past president of the California Society of Anesthesiologists, a former CalOptima Board member (2001–09), a founding board member for the San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy, and a past mayor of the city of Seal Beach.
+Anesthesiologist Paul Yost, M.D., practices adult and pediatric anesthesiology through Allied Anesthesia and is affiliated with St. Joseph Hospital and CHOC Children’s.
+Dr. Yost holds other medical leadership positions, serving as the director of cardiothoracic anesthesia at St. Joseph and Secretary Treasurer of the Orange County Medical Association.
+He is also the former chief of staff and former chair of anesthesiology at CHOC Children’s, and a past president of the California Society of Anesthesiologists.
+Dr. Yost is the former mayor of the city of Seal Beach and a founding member of the San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy.
 Comfortable speaking Spanish, he is an active volunteer and coordinator for Access OC, providing free surgery for Orange County’s underserved, and he frequently goes on medical mission trips, most recently to Ecuador and Dominican Republic.
-Dr. Yost received a bachelor’s degree in psychology from Stanford University, where he graduated with honors, and earned his medical degree from Baylor College of Medicine.
+Dr. Yost received a bachelor’s degree in psychology from Stanford University and a medical degree from Baylor College of Medicine.
 He completed two medical residencies: Pediatrics at Jackson Memorial Hospital in Miami, and Anesthesiology at University of California, Los Angeles.
 His other interests include surfing, kite boarding and tennis.
-He was appointed a CalOptima Director in August 2016.
+Dr. Yost served on the CalOptima Board from 2001–09 and was reappointed in August 2016.

 Copyright 2017 CalOptima - All Rights Reserved